IRMP-org/IRMP/README.md

 # Features
 - You may use **every pin for input or output**.
 - Interrupt mode for major protocols.
-- Callback after sucessful receive of a command supported.
+- Callback after successful receive of a command supported.
 - Inverted feedback LED for send and receive feedback supported.
 - Inverted IR output for LED connected to VCC supported.
 - Unmodulated IR signal output enables direct replacment of an IR receiver circuit.
-- Compatible with Arduino tone() library.
+- Compatible with Arduino `tone()` library.

 # Schematic for Arduino UNO
 The VS1838B is used as receiver for all examples and tests.
-This module has a 120 µs on/low and a 100 µs off/high delay between received signal and output.
-So it shortens the mark and extends the space by 20 µs.
+This module has a 120 Âµs on/low and a 100 Âµs off/high delay between received signal and output.
+So it shortens the mark and extends the space by 20 Âµs.
 | IR-Receiver connection | Serial LCD connection |
 |---|---|
 ![Fritzing schematic for Arduino UNO](extras/IRMP_UNO_Steckplatine.png) | ![Fritzing schematic for Arduino UNO + LCD](extras/IRMP_UNO_LCD_Steckplatine.png)